gnosticdev/mac-2fa/README.md

 ## Usage: Automator Example

+1. create a macos app using the binary file.
+   <small>\*Note: This is so the binary runs in the same applicaiton context each time.
+Therefore you only need to grant Full Disk Access to the new app we create and can run from anywhere.</small>

+    - Open Script Editor and create a new Applescript (in ~/Applications/Utilities)
+    - Paste the following code into the editor:

+        ```applescript
+        try
+        set result to do shell script "~/Coding/utilities/text-messages/copy2fa"

+            on error errMsg
+            display dialog "Pesky Error: " & errMsg with title "Script Error"
+            return
+            end try

+        set resultForNotification to result
+        set the clipboard to result
+        display notification resultForNotification & " copied!" with title "2FA"
+        ```

+    - Save the script: name it 2FA.app, and save as an Application (File > Save As > File Format: Application)
--   Create an Automator Quick Action, then add:
+    - Create an Automator Quick Action, and add "Launce Application" as the only action, and choose 2FA as the app to launch.

-    -   `Run Shell Script` - Enter the path to the copy2fa binary file (`/path/to/copy2fa`)
-    -   `Set Value of Variable` - Set the variable to a name of your choosing (I used `2fa`)
-    -   `Copy to Clipboard` - This will copy the output of the shell script to your clipboard
-    -   `Display Notification` - Optional, but I like to know when it's done.

--   Set a keyboard shortcut in System Preferences > Keyboard > Shortcuts > Services
+-   Set a keyboard shortcut: Check the box in System Preferences > Keyboard > Shortcuts > Services > General > 2FA.
+Double click on the right side of the row and set a keyboard shortcut.
+I use Hyperkey + 2. ([can find here](https://hyperkey.app/))

 ## Other repos that are better than this one